-The right panel of Figure ?? illustrates the consumption and savings responses to job loss.
-The greensolid curve shows the percentage change in average total consumption (early and late) in the first month after a job loss for a household with a given percentile of total wealth.
+The right panel of Figure 4 illustrates the consumption and savings responses to job loss.
+The green-solid curve shows the percentage change in average total consumption (early and late) in the first month after a job loss for a household with a given percentile of total wealth.
 The consumption response is a measure of how well households are insured against employment risk.
 The average consumption decline is 6.7%, but the response varies strongly with wealth.
-For the wealthiest agents, consumption remains unchanged while for the poorest agents consumption falls by 45%.21 The solid-black and dashed-violet lines show the change in average total and liquid savings, respectively, in the first month after a job loss.
+For the wealthiest agents, consumption remains unchanged while for the poorest agents consumption falls by 45%.
+The solid-black and dashed-violet lines show the change in average total and liquid savings, respectively, in the first month after a job loss.
 As usual in incomplete-markets models, savings responses are larger than consumption responses, for any given total wealth level.
-Liquid savings is more responsive to current income than illiquid savings, a fact in line with empirical evidence in ?.
-This behavior is also in line with models in which illiquid assets are subject to adjustment costs, such as ?.
+Liquid savings is more responsive to current income than illiquid savings, a fact in line with empirical evidence in Basten et al. (2016).
+This behavior is also in line with models in which illiquid assets are subject to adjustment costs, such as Kaplan et al. (2018).